Build and release retention policies

 The release retention policies for a release pipeline determine how long a release and the build linked to it are retained.
 Using these policies, you can control how many days you want to keep each release after it has been last modified or deployed and the minimum number of releases that should be retained for each pipeline.
-The retention timer on a release is reset every time a release is modified or deployed to an environment.
+The retention timer on a release is reset every time a release is modified or deployed to a stage.
 The minimum number or releases to retain setting takes precedence over the number of days.
 For example, if you specify to retain a minimum of three releases, the most recent three will be retained indefinitely - irrespective of the number of days specified.
 However, you can manually delete these releases when you no longer require them.

 Global release retention policy

 If you are using an on-premises Team Foundation Server, you can specify release retention policy defaults and maximums for a project.
 You can also specify when releases are permanently destroyed (removed from the Deleted tab in the build explorer).